maarom/GroceryTracker/README.md

  - git clone https://github.com/maarom/GroceryTracker
  2. Load the pom.xml file
  - You can right-click on pom.file and select *Load the maven project*
- 3. Start the MYSQl local server
+ 3. Start the MySQL local server
  - You can setup your login and password for database inside back-end/src/main/resources/application.properties
  4. Navigate to the front-end folder via terminal and execute *ng serve* command
  - If you are in project folder, just put cd .\front-end\ in terminal and execute the command